Get the new 2026 Moment Planner

 Reminders Where You Need Them

-Beautiful widgets bring Moment to your iPhone and iPad's Home Screen.
-See a countdown of your lifetime and daily quotes to inspire reflection.
+Widgets bring Moment to your iPhone and iPad Home Screen.
+A countdown of your lifetime and the daily quote, visible without opening the app.

 Always Within Reach

 Lock Screen widgets keep your life progress visible at a glance.
-Whether checking the time or unlocking your phone, Moment's gentle presence reminds you to stay mindful throughout your day.
+Every time you check the time or unlock your phone, the countdown is there — not to interrupt you, just to stay in view.

 Carry Wisdom Forward